 My name is Brian Batista Bettencourt (3B), I’m a Toronto-based documentary photographer.
-Before I started shooting weddings 4 years ago I used to work as a full-time photojournalist for clients such as the Globe and Mail and the Toronto Star.
+Before I started shooting weddings 4 years ago I used to work as a full-time photojournalist for the Globe and Mail and the Toronto Star.
 My experiences from working in these fast-paced creative environments has proven to be invaluable in my artistic pursuits and given me important creative tools to become a well-rounded storyteller.

 No matter what I shoot as a photographer there will always be small traces of my creative self within the photographs.
 I always hope to achieve empathy and a sense of nostalgia through my images.
 A combination of documentary and fine art, cinematic and editorial, all elements influenced by my creative and personal experiences.

 Photographing weddings provides me with a unique opportunity to combine my outside artistic influences with my storytelling abilities.
 Art has always played a large role in my life, music and literature especially.
 My entire childhood and adolescence can be embodied by various album art from my cassette tapes and vinyl.

 Photography is a beautiful medium capable of expressing subtle emotion and challenging perceptions, and when reduced to its simplest form, analog film photography, you end up with a by-product that comes from a place of calculated sincerity and a tangible human element.
 Analog photography plays a large role in my work and photographic process since my first experiences with photography back in high school.